ermongroup/cs228-notes/learning/structure/index.md

 Score-based approaches search for network structures to maximize the likelihood of the dataset while controlling the complexity of the model.

 The modeling goal guides the choice of approach.
-Constraint-based techniques avoid parameter identification, and so are natural if one is only interested in the qualitative statistical associations between the variables---namely, the graph itself.
+Constraint-based techniques avoid parameter identification (e.g., estimating the values of the conditional probability tables), and so are natural if one is only interested in the qualitative statistical associations between the variables---namely, the graph itself.
 Such structure learning is also called _knowledge discovery_.
 On the other hand, score-based approaches are natural when one is also interested in identifying model parameters.
-For example, if one is interested in density estimation.
+For example, these approaches may be used for density estimation.
 We briefly touch upon constraint-based approaches before turning to score-based approaches.

 ### Constraint-based approaches for knowledge discovery

 Here we consider one natural approach to constraint-based structure learning.
-The method extends an algorithm for finding a minimal I-map to the case in which we do not know the conditional independencies, but can deduce them using statistical tests of independence.
+The method extends an algorithm for finding a minimal I-map to the case in which we do not know the conditional independence assertions, but can deduce them using statistical tests of independence.

 First we recall the algorithm for finding a minimal I-map.
-Suppose $$X_1, \dots, X_n$$ is an ordering of $$n$$ random variables variables satisfying a set of conditional independences $$\mathcal{I}$$.
+Suppose $$X_1, \dots, X_n$$ is an ordering of $$n$$ random variables variables satisfying a set of conditional independence assertions $$\mathcal{I}$$.
 For $$i = 1,\dots, n$$, define $$\mathbf{A}_i$$ to be a minimal subset of $$\{ X_1, \dots, X_{i-1}\}$$ satisfying

 $$p(X_i | X_1, \dots, X_{i-1}) = p(X_i | \mathbf{A}_i).$$

 Then the directed acyclic graph $$G$$ defined by the parent function $$\text{pa}(X_i) = A_i$$ is a minimal I-map for $$\mathcal{I}$$.

-There is a natural modification to this procedure for the case in which we have a dataset rather than a set of conditional indepencies.
+There is a natural modification to this procedure for the case in which we have a dataset rather than a set of conditional independence assertions.
 Given nonoverlapping subsets $$\mathbf{X}, \mathbf{Y}, \mathbf{Z}$$ of $$\{X_1, \dots, X_n\}$$,
 we use a hypothesis test to decide if $$\mathbf{X} \perp \mathbf{Y} | \mathbf{Z}$$.
 The test is usually based on some statistical measure of deviance (e.g., a $$\chi^2$$ statistic or empirical mutual information) from the null hypothesis that the conditional independence holds.